-I’ve now helped thousands of people turn their health and lives around through my online courses and support groups, books and individual coaching.
+Through what became known as the 'Spud Fit Challenge', I’ve now helped thousands of people turn their health and lives around via my online courses and support groups, books and individual coaching.
 I’ll never get tired of hearing from people who’ve had to go shopping for a whole new - much smaller! - wardrobe, who have reversed their diabetes, whose shocked doctors have taken them off their hypertension meds.
 I even have a happy dance for when people write to tell me (subtly!) that their digestive system is 'working properly' for the first in years - sometimes for the first time ever.

 It IS based on well-established, peer-reviewed science - hundreds of books and studies - by absolute giants in the fields of both nutrition and addiction.
-After decades of diligently following every conceivable mainstream and fringe diet out there and ultimately achieving nothing but more weight gain, less self-esteem and more misery, I can tell you that my Spud Fit Challenge was actually the only logical course of action if I was ever to reclaim control of my own health.
+After decades of diligently following every conceivable mainstream and fringe diet out there and ultimately achieving nothing but more weight gain, less self-esteem and more misery, I can tell you that my potato mono-diet was actually the only logical course of action if I was ever to reclaim control of my own health.

 The key to weight loss is in understanding why and how we make food choices so that we can begin to rely on logic rather than making emotion based decisions.